mmaia/stock-quote-ticker/README.md

 generate values for it's stocks.

-3. The meta data of each instrument with it's randomically generated values are then joined in memory and the result object is then serialized to json and send to a kafka topic.
+3. The meta data of each instrument with it's randomically generated values are then joined in memory and the result object is serialized to json and sent to a kafka topic.

+This application, as noted after a few tests is capable of generating thousands of ticks per second without too much overhead which makes it great for kafka playgrounds!

 ## Configurations